FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/develop/console_deploy_contract.md

-# 5. Console deployment calls the contract.
+# 5. Console deployment calls the contract

 -----

-This document describes how to configure the console and describes how the console deploys contracts and invokes contracts.
+This document describes how to configure the console and describes how the console deploys contracts and invokes contracts

 ## 1. Download the configuration console
 ### Step 1.
 Install the console dependencies

-Console running depends on Java environment(We recommend Java 14.)and the installation command is as follows:
+Console running depends on Java environment(We recommend Java 14)and the installation command is as follows:

 ```shell
 # Ubuntu system installation java